Chocolate box art

 Aelbert Cuyp's (1660), despite being widely regarded as his best work, has been criticised as having "chocolate box blandness".
 Fred Swan is a modern-day proponent of chocolate box paintings as, to his detractors, was Thomas Kinkade.

 The term has also been applied to sculpture.
 A young couple standing locked in an embrace forms the centrepiece for the St Pancras International station in central London.
 Entitled The Meeting Place, the sculpture was made by the British sculptor Paul Day who admitted "Some will say it is a chocolate box sculpture".
+'Chocolate box' is also used a descriptive term for architecture, particularly with cottages and rural villages, which are often compared to 'chocolate boxes' if their appearance is considered particularly quaint and sentimentally appealing.